oysterhotels/oysterhotels.github.io/_posts/2016-03-14-react-with-jquery.md

 then just do it.
 There's no good reason I can think of to mix-and-match React with jQuery or Mustache or whatever other DOM-helper/template library if you don't have to - just use React and everything will be cool and you won't have to worry about it.
-If on the other hand, you have one of those "legacy" applications that have "customers" and makes "money," and for some reason your boss is not into the idea of you spending a few weeks rewriting the whole front end in React, but you still want in on that declarative React goodness, you may have to figure out how to get React to play well with jQuery or something similar.
+If on the other hand, you have one of those "legacy" applications that has "customers" and makes "money," and for some reason your boss is not into the idea of you spending a few weeks rewriting the whole front end in React, but you still want in on that declarative React goodness, you may have to figure out how to get React to play well with jQuery or something similar.

 ## Are you *sure* you can't rewrite it?
 Let's say you have some piece of UI that gets rendered with jQuery, and you want to stick in some new component written with React.
-Take a look at your rendering function.
+Take a look at your jQuery rendering function.
 Are you just building up some big string of HTML and sticking it in the DOM?
 Or using some kind of JavaScript template?
 If your rendering is already reasonable functional, i.e. some data goes into your function and some HTML comes out (or gets appened to the DOM or whatever) it will be pretty easy to just rewrite in React.
-So you should probably just do that and save yourself the inevitable hassle when something breaks and you have to debug it.
+So you should probably just do that and save yourself the inevitable hassle you'll have when something breaks and you have to debug it.

-## Okay so you can't rewrite it.
+## Okay so you can't rewrite it
 For whatever reason you've determined it's not practical to rewrite your jQuery code.
 Here is an important
 caveat: I think using jQuery and React to manage updates to the **same** DOM elements is a bad idea.
 React is really smart about figuring out how to update the DOM, but that only works if React is the only thing